 If a functional rhinoplasty is to be performed, a preoperative evaluation and detailed history of any injury is taken, and the nose is examined to determine the degree of nasal airflow impairment.
 The internal nasal partition (nasal septum) is examined for any signs of displacement.
 The external framework is also examined to determine any displacement of the nasal bones, which can often happen after a nasal fracture.

 In the case of an aesthetic rhinoplasty, I feel the most important aspect of the initial consultation is to determine whether the results of the procedure can realistically meet the patient’s expectations.
 Difficulties can arise when a patient states, “I want my nose to look exactly like this,” and presents me with a picture of a celebrity.
 This type of result is often not realistic because other facial features contribute to the nasal appearance and the nasal framework may not allow a specific result.
 However, certain characteristics of someone else’s nose may be incorporated into each individualized Rhinoplasty.
-When considering rhinoplasty, Wisconsin patients should be aware that there are limitations.*
+When considering Rhinoplasty or Liquid Rhinoplasty, Wisconsin patients should be aware that there are limitations.*

 Eighty percent of the swelling will have subsided within 10 days.
 Over the next 2 months, swelling should subside completely.
 Complications are rare, but may arise.
 The most common complications are infection, asymmetry, scarring and bleeding.*